 Not sure if you should fund your income protection through a self managed super fund?
 Learn the pros and cons here

 An SMSF (self-managed super fund) gives you greater control over where your super is invested and can have several financial advantages over belonging to a larger super fund.
-But a lot of SMSF trustees overlook the fact that as well as accumulating wealth for their members’ retirement, they also need to provide them with protection in the form of insurance.
+As well as accumulating wealth for their members’ retirement, a SMSF can provide members with protection in the form of insurance.

 This guide looks at how income protection through an SMSF works, what the benefits, drawbacks and tax implications are, and how IP cover through an SMSF compares with a standalone retail product purchased outside of super.

 - No out-of-pocket expenses, as premiums are paid with members’ contributions

 - Increased cash flow for members outside of super because premiums are paid by the SMSF

 - The ability to customise insurance to suit members’ speciﬁc needs (not always possible with a larger super fund)